 Passing the GRE and GMAT Examinations

-Admissions officers for graduate data science programs at colleges and universities in South Dakota and online are looking for applicants who score in the 85th percentile or better on the quantitative sections of the GMAT or GRE examinations.
+Unless you qualify for a waiver, graduate department admissions officers with South Dakota’s universities would generally look for applicants who score in the 85th percentile or better on the quantitative sections of the GMAT or GRE examinations.

 - Algebra, including quadratic equations, linear equations, graphing and algebraic expressions